Tom-ne/Modify/README.md

 ## Features

-- Mod installation: Easily install mods from various sources, including mod repositories or local files.
+- Mod installation: Easily install mods from Modrinth.
 - Mod removal: Uninstall mods that are no longer needed or desired.
 - Mod updating: Keep your installed mods up to date with the latest versions available.
 - Mod search: Search for mods based on keywords, categories, or tags.